Resident Training Program

 Leadership and Teaching Skills

 The development of leadership and teaching skills is an important part of residency training.
 Throughout their rotations, residents develop the necessary skills to be clinical supervisors and teachers of the medical teams.
 By taking on progressive responsibilities, residents become comfortable dealing with a wide variety of clinical situations, including patient care, interpersonal situations and teaching.
 Residents attend an annual educational retreat where they improve their skills in giving feedback, teaching in small groups, specific teaching skills for medical students, managing conflict, and team building.
 These themes are also stressed in the outpatient setting where residents are the primary care providers for their panel of patients.
 We also have an educational retreat for the new interns during their orientation time, where they enhance their basic skills and explore principles of life-long learning, management daily patient care, importance of interns as student teachers, and professionalism.
 A best resident-teacher award is given to a senior resident each year -- reaffirming the importance placed on excellence in teaching as part of each resident's core responsibilities.
+Our residents consistently receive the majority of the teaching awards given by the students, including AOA Honor Society and the Gold Humanism Honor Society.

 Resident Evaluation and Curriculum Development